Determine Industrial Reporting Obligation

 Emission quantification methodologies are prescribed for each activity, in Column 5 of Schedule A, Table 1 and 2 of the Regulation.
 For further details, see the Emissions Quantification Methodologies page.

-The GHG Emissions Reporting Regulation does not apply to:
+The GHG Emission Reporting Regulation does not apply to:

 - Public sector organizations (provincial government and other provincial public sector organizations), which are subject to the Carbon Neutral Government Regulation under the Greenhouse Gas Reduction Targets Act.

 - Exceptions to this are BC Hydro electricity generation and electricity transmission emissions, which are included in the Reporting Regulation.